valkey-io/valkey-doc/docs/management/optimization/memory-optimization.md

 end
 ```

-This is the result against a 64 bit instance of Redis 2.2:
+This is the result against a 64 bit instance of Redis OSS 2.2:

  * USE_OPTIMIZATION set to true: 1.7 MB of used memory
  * USE_OPTIMIZATION set to false; 11 MB of used memory